sequenceiq/blog-test/source/_posts/2014-12-12-cloudbreak-got-periscope.markdown

 Make sure you check back soon to our [blog](http://blog.sequenceiq.com/) or follow us on [LinkedIn](https://www.linkedin.com/company/sequenceiq/), [Twitter](https://twitter.com/sequenceiq) or [Facebook](https://www.facebook).
 ) - our Docker container based and cloud agnostic Hadoop as a Service solution - containing a few major changes.
-While there are many significant changes (both functiona and architectural) in this blog post we'd like to describe one of most expected one - the `autoscaling` of Hadoop clusters.
+While there are many significant changes (both functional and architectural) in this blog post we'd like to describe one of most expected one - the `autoscaling` of Hadoop clusters.

 Just to quickly recap, Cloudbreak allows you to provision clusters - `full stacks` - in all major cloud providers using a unified API, UI or CLI/shell.
 Currently we support provisioning of clusters in `AWS`, `Google Cloud` and `Azure` and `OpenStack` (in private beta) - new cloud providers can be added quite easily (as everything runs in Docker) using our SDK.

 [Periscope](http://blog.sequenceiq.com/blog/2014/08/27/announcing-periscope/) allows you to configure SLA policies for your Hadoop cluster and scale up or down on demand.
 You are able to set alarms and notifications for different metrics like `pending containers`, `lost nodes` or `memory usage`, etc and set SLA scaling policies based on these alarms.

-Today's [release](http://cloudbreak.sequenceiq.com/) made available the integration between the two projects (they work independently as well) and allows subscibers to enable autoscaling for their already deployed or newly created Hadoop cluster.
+Today's [release](http://cloudbreak.sequenceiq.com/) made available the integration between the two projects (they work independently as well) and allows subscribers to enable autoscaling for their already deployed or newly created Hadoop cluster.

 We would like to guide you through the UI and help you to set up an autoscaling Hadoop cluster.